Do Go On - 396 - Rosemary Brown: A Musical Seance

 Like, some say she obviously liked music.

-But, yeah, it's funny that Douglas Martin, who wrote her obituary in the New York Times,
+and wrote her obituary in the New York Times.

 but she gradually became more adept at taking dictation from the dead composers.